 If you’re looking to improve the sound of your flatscreen TV in the bedroom or your apartment, then this part of the review is specifically for you.

-The Solo 5 is a very simple soundbar which only offers stereo audio.
-No virtual surround sound, Dolby or any of those other exciting audio formats.
+The Solo 5 is a very simple soundbar that only offers stereo audio.
+No virtual surround sound, Dolby, or any of those other exciting audio formats.
 Inside the soundbar, you’ll find two full-range drivers for left and right, each paired with a tweeter.

 If you’re an HDMI fan, you’re going to be disappointed that the Solo 5 does feature any HDMI inputs.
 Instead, you have optical, coaxial, ⅛-inch AUX, and USB (audio only).
-You can, however, run all your HDMI connections to your TV and then use the optical connection between TV and soundbar.
-Since the Solo 5 only delivers stereo sound, optical is more than sufficient for this speaker.
+You can run all your HDMI connections to your TV and then use the optical connection between the TV and the soundbar.
+Since the Solo 5 only delivers stereo sound, optical is sufficient for this speaker.

-While the Solo 5 is ultra-compact, the remote control is probably the biggest we have seen for any soundbar on the market.
-This is because it’s a universal remote which means it can be programmed to work with multiple electronics devices including TVs, DVD players, gaming consoles, and more.
+While the Solo 5 is ultra-compact, the remote control is probably the biggest we have seen for any soundbar.
+This is because it’s a universal remote that can be programmed to work with multiple electronic devices, including TVs, DVD players, gaming consoles, and more.

-Essentially, you can program the Solo 5 remote to replace all your other remotes and just use just one.
+You can program the Solo 5 remote to replace all your other remotes and use just one.
 Full details on how to do this can be found in the user manual.

 What Does the Bose Solo 5 TV Sound System Sound Like?

-The first thing I will say is because this is a compact, stand-alone soundbar without a subwoofer, the Solo 5 does lack bass.
-Which is to be expected from a soundbar.
+The first thing I will say is that because this is a compact, stand-alone soundbar without a subwoofer, the Solo 5 lacks bass, which is expected from a soundbar.
 Having said that, the Solo 5 is impressive in low-end response when compared to other soundbars at this price point.

 Even larger soundbars with multiple drivers.
-The Solo 5 offers a decent low-end punch which is more than enough for a small living space or in the bedroom.
+The Solo 5 offers a decent low-end punch which is more than enough for a small living space or a bedroom.

 Where the Solo 5 shines is in the mid-range and highs.
 Dialogue is present and crystal clear.
 Certainly better than most soundbars at this price point.
-The detail the Solo 5 offers is excellent with even nuance sounds and special FX come through.
+The detail the Solo 5 offers is excellent, with even nuance sounds and special FX coming through.

-You might not have the surround sound element, however, the Solo 5 does offer a somewhat immersive audio experience.
-The speaker can also deliver some serious volume and never breaks up or distorts.
+You might not have the surround sound element.
+However, the Solo 5 does offer a somewhat immersive audio experience.
+The speaker can also deliver serious volume and never breaks up or distorts.

 Bose Solo 5 Conclusion

-It’s important to note that while the Solo 5 delivers excellent sound quality and power for its size, gamers and those who like a lot of bass when watching movies, might be disappointed.
-Playing music through Bluetooth is also a little underwhelming, but for background music, the Solo 5 works just fine.
+It’s important to note that while the Solo 5 delivers excellent sound quality and power for its size, gamers and those who like a lot of bass when watching movies might be disappointed.
+Playing music through Bluetooth is also a little underwhelming, but the Solo 5 works just fine for background music.
 For just under $200, the Solo 5 delivers a premium audio experience for small living spaces.

 Frequently Asked Questions (FAQ)

-If you’re just looking to quickly connect and play music, then Bluetooth is perfect for this.
+If you want to connect and play music quickly, then Bluetooth is perfect.
 However, this is where Bluetooth’s advantage over WiFi streaming ends.
-WiFi offers a better range, better connectivity, and far better audio quality.
-WiFi also allows you to connect to other speakers on a network and voice assistant devices such as the Amazon Echo for Alexa.
+WiFi offers a better range, connectivity, and far better audio quality.
+WiFi allows you to connect to other speakers on a network and voice assistant devices such as the Amazon Echo for Alexa.

 DTS:X and Dolby Atmos are the latest in home theater surround sound technology.
-Also referred to as 3D sound, this technology uses upwards firing speakers to reflect sound off the ceiling and create the illusion of sound coming from above.
+Also referred to as 3D sound, this technology uses upwards-firing speakers to reflect sound off the ceiling and create the illusion of sound from above.

 As you can imagine, for helicopter or jungle scenes, the sound coming from above creates a whole new dimension of experience and immersion.
-In some of the advanced home theater systems, you can adjust the height of the ceiling too for fine-tuning.
+In some advanced home theater systems, you can adjust the ceiling height for fine-tuning.

 What is virtual surround sound?

-In some cases, a soundbar will be used as the front left, right, center speaker while additional satellite speakers make up the rear surrounds.
+Sometimes, a soundbar will be used as the front left, right, and center speaker, while additional satellite speakers make up the rear surrounds.
 In this scenario, the soundbar acts as a virtual left, right, and center speaker.
 The soundbar might also incorporate upwards-firing speakers for DTS:X or Dolby Atmos.

 Other soundbars, especially the cheaper models, will use internal processing to create a full surround sound experience.
-Like the example in scenario A, the soundbar will house the front left, right center speaker but also the rear left and right speakers.
-Usually, the rear surrounds are mounted on the side of the soundbar firing at 45° angles at the surfaces either side of where you sit.
+Like the example in scenario A, the soundbar will house the front left and right center speakers and the rear left and right speakers.
+Usually, the rear surrounds are mounted on the side of the soundbar, firing at 45° angles at the surfaces on either side of where you sit.

 The sound is reflected off the surfaces and over the back of your head to create a surround sound experience.
-The obvious downside to this is if you don’t have any surfaces on either side of your sofa or living area, the experience might be somewhat underwhelming.
-This type of soundbar is best used in a bedroom where you’ll typically have walls either side of where the TV is positioned.
+The obvious downside is that if you don’t have surfaces on either side of your sofa or living area, the experience might be somewhat underwhelming.
+This soundbar is best used in a bedroom where you’ll typically have walls on either side of the TV.

 How do I get more bass out of a soundbar?

-One of the biggest complaints consumers have about soundbars is the lack of bass.
-What you need to realize is soundbars are made up of many small speakers optimized for virtual surround sound and dialogue clarity, not bass.
+One of the biggest consumer complaints about soundbars is the lack of bass.
+You must realize that soundbars are made of many small speakers optimized for virtual surround sound and dialogue clarity, not bass.